visitscotland/digital-documents/DIGITAL-ACCESSIBILITY-STANDARDS.md

 ### Use of Decorative Images

 The nature of VisitScotland’s digital estate requires the use of images that end users will find inspirational.
 However, the announcement of these images to a screen reader user can be overwhelming and repeatedly attributes to ‘audible clutter’.
-As such, many ¬images which do not add information to the content of the page as considered as Decorative Images.
+As such, any images which do not add information to the content of the page are considered as Decorative Images.

 These images require the addition of an empty or null alt text attribute in the HTML code as this will instruct the screen reader to skip over them.
 A null alt text is written as **alt=""**.
 Not providing an empty alt text attribute will result in some screen readers announcing the name of the image file instead.